Chris Brown, Rihanna Meeting In Private After Karrueche Tran Feud?

 A photo posted by Baller Alert (@balleralert) on

 And what about Brown’s relationship with Rihanna?
 Is this merely a rumor or are the two really getting back together?
-Ever since Drake has allegedly gotten back together with Jennifer Lopez, Rihanna has gotten back into Chris Brown’s arms.
-How much of it’s true is not clear but this is not the first time Chris Brown and Rihanna rumors have come alive.
+Ever since Drake allegedly got back together with Jennifer Lopez, rumors say that Rihanna has gone back into Chris Brown’s arms.
+How much of it is true is not clear, but this is not the first time Chris Brown and Rihanna rumors have come alive.

 Radar Online had earlier reported that the two may be meeting secretly because Chris Brown has changed a lot.

 “They’re talking every day again and have met up a few times,” said the pal.

-The sources have gone on to say that he is much serious than he used to be.
+The sources have gone on to say that he is more serious than he used to be.

 “He’s moodier and more serious, but he’s much softer and a borderline feminist these days.”
-But are these merely rumors or has Rihanna come back to Chris Brown?
+But are these merely rumors or has Rihanna gone back to Chris Brown?
 There are some conflicting reports that say that Rihanna doesn’t want to get back to Chris Brown romantically.

 “She made that mistake and will not return to him romantically,” a source has said, Hollywood Life reported.

-However, there is no word on whether the two are going to work together.
+However, there is no confirmation on whether the two are going to work together.

 “Could they be friends, could they return and record with each other again?
 Of course, but that is all it is going to be if Chris has his hopes up he will surely be disappointed in the result.”

+“Joyce knows that Rihanna is the true love of Chris’ life and wishes they would have worked out long-term.”
+But it’s not clear if Chris Brown is going to listen to his mother.

 The Inquisitr had also reported that Chris Brown was going to have a fight with Soulja Boy over Rihanna.

 “I was going to chill, but now I’m going to finish this n****.
 I’m doing it for Rihanna,” Soulja had tweeted.
 “That was f**ked up how he beat her a** like that smh.”

-It’s not clear if the Chris Brown and Soulja Boy fight is going to happen, but it’s clear that Chris Brown and Rihanna romance rumors are not going to die anytime soon.
+It’s not clear if the Chris Brown and Soulja Boy fight is going to happen, but it’s clear that the Chris Brown and Rihanna romance rumors are not going to die anytime soon.

 Do you think Chris Brown is going to get back with Rihanna or is he going to be with Karrueche Tran?
 Tell us what you think in the comments section below.